 6. San Francisco

 Of all those teams, San Francisco seems to be the one no one’s excited about.
 Detroit has Calvin Johnson; Philadelphia has Nick Foles.
 The Niners are just a team that a year ago seemed poised to annually challenge the Seahawks for NFC supremacy but instead have taken up residency among the conference’s also-rans.
 With Arizona dropping a game in Philadelphia, even a loss to Seattle would leave the Niners as the likely final team into the playoffs.
 But for a team one play from the Lombardi Trophy, that finish is nothing less than a disappointment.

-In case you were busy drinking all of the soda in New York, here's what you missed in sports on Monday.
+In case you were busy trying to figure out if the Xbox One is a prequel to the original Xbox, here's what you missed in sports on Monday: